 How do you manage innovation processes within established companies?
 What is “social entrepreneurship”?
 How do you best assist the start-up process from the legal side and what are common mistakes and threats to early stage deals?
 Classes, internship and master’s thesis allow you to gain in-depth knowledge on these questions.

-In recent years, the popularity of entrepreneurship has boomed among students and young professionals.
-The rise of German entrepreneurial centers such as Berlin and Hamburg, beyond traditional entrepreneurial locals such as Silicon Valley, bears witness to this dramatic development.
+The popularity of entrepreneurship continues to boom among students and young professionals.
+The rise of German entrepreneurial centers such as Berlin and Hamburg, beyond traditional entrepreneurial hot spots such as Silicon Valley, bears witness to this development.

-Over the past 10 years, many graduates of the Master of Law and Business program – both students with a business background as well as those with a first legal degree – have decided to work in the entrepreneurial field.
-As a result, the program has included in recent years a mandatory course in entrepreneurship within the module on the “Founding of an Enterprise”.
-Since 2016, the program has expanded further on this topic by offering all students the opportunity to obtain a "Specialization in Entrepreneurship”.
+Many graduates of the Master of Law and Business (from business as well as law backgrounds) have decided to work in the entrepreneurial field.
+As a result, the program was extended by a mandatory course in entrepreneurship within the module on the “Founding of an Enterprise” and, since 2016, offers all students the opportunity to obtain a specialization in Entrepreneurship.